Logo

 You might also like: Should I pay off my student loan early?

-However, in order to qualify for this mortgage product you need to have qualified in the last ten years, be registered with an appropriate UK professional body and work in the field related to your profession.
+However, in order to qualify for this mortgage product, you need to have qualified in the last ten years, be registered with an appropriate UK professional body and work in a field related to your profession.

 Read more: What is a professional mortgage?